misterinterrupt/Mind-Channel/README.md

-- Mind Channel
+Mind Channel
-  An interface to an Evernote notebook as a journal of timestamped entries.
+  - Evernote interface for journaling.
+  - Mostly an interface for adding timestamped entries to notes.